What is the audit threshold for charities?

 Your auditor will need to give an opinion on whether the organisation’s accounts are a “true and fair” reflection of its finances.
 They’ll also confirm whether your financial statements are in line with accounting standards and legislation.

-If you don’t meet the threshold
+If you don’t meet the limit

 Voluntary audits

-Arranging a voluntary charity may help you to:
+Having a voluntary audit may help you:

 Finding a charity auditor